-If you need video advice on using RaggTopp, here’s a great tutorial.
+If you need video advice on using RaggTopp, check the video below.

 The easiest way is to spray some water on it.
 If there’s no water beading on the convertible top, it’s not waterproofed.
 And you should apply convertible top protectant as soon as possible.

-If you’re using high-quality protectants like RaggTopp that I recommended above, you can re-apply it every 6 months.
+If you’re using high-quality protectants like RaggTopp, you can re-apply it every 6 months.

 Yes, of course.
 Air blowers will significantly speed up the drying time.
 That way, you’ll finish the task sooner.

-Those were all the steps to protect the canvas convertible top on your vehicle adequately.
-If you follow them strictly, you’ll have a hydrophobic convertible top that’s also protected from UV rays and other harmful elements.
+Those were all the steps to protect the convertible top on your vehicle.
 Remember, maintaining the convertible soft tops is the key to their longevity.

-It’s around two hours of work, but it’s totally worth it, especially if you don’t have a garage for your cabriolet car.
-Having those cars is fantastic, but what’s the point if the canvas is leaking water.
+It’s ca. two hours of work, but it’s totally worth it, especially if you don’t have a garage for your convertible car.
+Having those cars is fantastic, but what’s the point if the canvas is leaking water?
 So, follow my advice, and you’ll be a happy convertible top owner.